 As you might expect our boy Winston was friends with several members and sought to join around 1911.
 He was Liberal Home Secretary at the time and together with F. E. Smith (a Conservative Member of Parliament) the two were refused membership for being too controversial.
 So what did they do?
 They simply formed The Other Club.
 Election to the club depended upon Smith and Churchill believing members to be “men with whom it was agreeable to dine” and they initiated the club with membership of 12 Liberals, 12 Conservatives and 12 “distinguished outsiders” who were not in politics.
 Debates they held were apparently quite vigorous, with Churchill insisting in the written ground rules that “nothing in the rules or intercourse of the club shall interfere with the rancour or asperity of party politics.”
 That must have been entertaining.

 Dinners were held fortnightly in the Pinafore Room at the Savoy Hotel when Parliament was in session, and this is how we’re going to get to an appropriate cocktail.
-You’ll recall we spoke of the American Bar in the Savoy Hotel when we covered Harry Craddock’s recipe for a Corpse Reviver No. 2 as a drink for the morning after Halloween’s Zombie cocktail and also with respect to the Satan’s Whiskers cocktail.
+You’ll recall we spoke of the American Bar in the Savoy Hotel when we covered Harry Craddock’s recipe for a Corpse Reviver No. 2 and with respect to the Satan’s Whiskers cocktail.
 Today we again reach back to The Savoy Cocktail Book for something both era and site appropriate, and in doing so declare the Savoy Hotel Special as Drink of the Day.

 Savoy Hotel Special